squaremo/bitsyntax-js/README.md

 match all remaining bytes in the input; such a segment may only be used at the end of a pattern.

-The size may also be given as an integer variable matched prior in the pattern, as in the example given at the top.
+The size may also be given as an integer variable matched earlier in the pattern, as in the example given at the top.

-### Type
+### Type name specifier

-One of `integer`, `binary`, (and coming soon) `float`.
+One of `integer`, `binary`, `float`.
 If not given, the default is `integer`.

 An integer is a big- or little-endian, signed or unsigned integer.
 Integers up to 32 bits are supported.
 Signed integers are